Learn more about…

 OUR RESEARCH INTEREST

 Our work lies at the interface of synthetic biology and mammalian physiology in the new research field synthetic physiology.
 The past decades have seen the emergence of synthetic biology, and with its paradigm ‘build to understand’, synthetic biology has proven to tackle the most complex biological problems.
-We are exploring synthetic principles for understanding and manipulating animal physiology.
-In past few years, our focus was on the ‘synthetic’ of synthetic physiology and we established new methods to control the signaling and behavior of nerve cells, cancer cells and key cell populations involved in metabolism.
+We are exploring synthetic principles for understanding and manipulating physiology in health and disease.
+In past few years, our focus was on the ‘synthetic’ of synthetic physiology and we established new methods to control the signaling and behavior of cancer cells and nerve cells.
 Our methods offer spatial and temporal precision and included but were not limited to optogenetics.
-We are currently transitioning to the ‘physiology’ of synthetic physiology with a focus on understanding/manipulating cell signaling and cell behavior in tissues affected by degeneration.
-Our interdisciplinary research builds on the development of new molecular tools and their applications in animal models (mouse and Drosophila) of disease.
+We are currently transitioning to the ‘physiology’ of synthetic physiology with a focus on understanding/manipulating cell signaling and cell behavior in disease models.
+Our interdisciplinary research builds on the development of new molecular tools and their applications in cell and animal models (mouse and Drosophila).

 ONGOING RESEARCH PROJECTS

-Cell survival and proliferation are stringently regulated in all organisms and dysregulation towards too much cell death or too much cell growth can be equally fatal.
-Cancer is the most prominent disease characterized by uncontrolled cell growth, while many disparate diseases, including Type I and Parkinson’s disease, are characterized by excessive cell death.
-Growth factors are capable of activating pro-survival and proliferative pathways in cells affected by excessive disease-related death (e.g. pancreatic beta-cells, dopaminergic neurons and spinal cord neurons), but difficulties and concerns in using growth factors as research tools and in translation remain.
-Many growth factor receptors have widespread tissue distribution and thus systemic administration results in undesired signaling and toxicity in cells other than those targeted.
-In addition, many growth factors exhibit limited half-life in the circulation and cannot be delivered to some critical tissues (e.g. the brain).
-Finally, growth signals delivered by gene therapy are stationary and permanent.
-For these and other reasons, it is currently not possible to selectively and reversibly regulate the survival and proliferation of specific cell populations in a tissue or organism.
+Cell proliferation and survival are stringently regulated in all organisms and dysregulation towards too much cell death or too much cell growth can be equally fatal.
+Cancer is the most prominent disease characterized by uncontrolled cell growth, whereas many disparate diseases, including Type I and Parkinson’s disease, are characterized by excessive cell death.
+Growth factors are a driver of pro-survival and proliferative pathways both in cancer and in cells affected by excessive disease-related death.
+Many growth factor receptors have widespread tissue distribution and thus systemic administration results in undesired signaling in cells other than those targeted.
+For this and other reasons, it is currently not possible to selectively and reversibly regulate the survival and proliferation of specific cell populations in a tissue or organism.
 We tackle this challenge by exploring new synthetic strategies for site-targeted administration of pro-survival and proliferative signals.
-In light of the known efficacy of growth factors but confronted with the above challenges, the new strategies may in the future be applied to control survival and proliferation of cells ex vivo or in translation.

-Many membrane receptors are classified as ‘orphans’ because limited information is available on their ligands, coupling to the cellular signaling machinery and physiological functions.
+Many GPCRs are classified as ‘orphans’ because limited information is available on their ligands, coupling to the cellular signaling machinery and physiological functions.
 Many orphan receptors are conserved across species, strongly suggesting the existence of physiological functions, and orphans have been implicated in a variety of dysfunctions, including cancer, metabolic disorders and brain disorders.
 Currently, it is not possible to activate orphan receptors in situ and in real time and consequently at least two major questions remain: (i) Do orphan receptors couple to canonical cellular signaling pathways? (ii) What are the physiological roles of orphan receptors in health and disease?
-We tackle these questions based on the hypothesis that ‘functionalized’ orphan receptors, in which activation by an unknown ligand is replaced with that of a known stimulus, enable probing their function in cells and animals models.
+We tackle these questions based on the hypothesis that ‘functionalized’ orphan receptors, in which activation by an unknown ligand is replaced with that of a known stimulus, enable probing their function in cells and animal models.
+Our primary approach utilized the OptoXR methodology where the known stimulus is a light signal activating rhodopsin.
 This work shines light on one of the longest-standing problems in physiology by revealing new biological insight on the signaling function and physiology of orphan receptors (this information will be valuable in basic research and drug discovery) and by providing chemical-genetic and optogenetic approaches to activate receptors in the absence of ligands (conventionally, ligands are considered essential for experiments with receptors).
-In our all-optical drug screen (see below), we already identified a drug candidate targeting an orphan receptor tyrosine kinase that is implicated in non-small cell lung cancer.

 Further reading: